-This family introduces a line of low-voltage, general purpose microcontrollers with the main traditional advantage of all PIC18 microcontrollers - namely, high computational performance and a rich feature set - at an extremely competitive price point.
-These features make the PIC18F87J11 Family a logical choice for many high-performance applications, where an extended peripheral feature set is required, and cost is a primary consideration.
+This family introduces a new line of low-voltage USB microcontrollers with the main traditional advantage of all PIC18 microcontrollers - namely, high computational performance and a rich feature set - at an extremely competitive price point.
+These features make the PIC18F87J50 family a logical choice for many high-performance applications, where cost is a primary consideration.